 About Pamela Sklar

-"A master of control and dynamics" (The Boston Globe) and "A wonderful and inventive flutist and composer" (The Flute View), Pamela Sklar was praised for her original debut cd A Native American-Jazz Tribute (A Tune for America) as "hauntingly beautiful...full of colors...excellent...mastery" by the National Flute Association's Flutist Quarterly Magazine.
-Her 2nd cd Silver Pharaoh (An Original Tribute to Ancient Egypt) is described as "magical sound...expertly written.
+A 2014-2015 and 2015-2016 season grant-winner from New York Women Composers for her new duo 2Flutes with Laura Falzon, Pamela Sklar continues to premiere original music for flute, bass flute & Native American flute in New York-area performances.
+"A master of control and dynamics" (The Boston Globe) and "A wonderful and inventive flutist and composer" (Flute View), Pamela Sklar was praised for her original debut cd A Native American-Jazz Tribute (A Tune for America) as "hauntingly beautiful...full of colors...excellent...mastery" by the National Flute Association's Flutist Quarterly Magazine.
+Her 2nd cd Silver Pharaoh is described as "magical sound...expertly written.
 Sklar creates a fascinating exploration of Ancient Egypt using contemporary sound.
 Well worth exploring."
 (Colin Clarke, Fanfare/Arkivmusic.com).
 Released by MSR Classics World Premiere Recordings in 2013, Silver Pharaoh combines classical, world, and chamber music with jazz-infused solos.
-A published composer of chamber music, her music is performed by colleagues in NY-area ensembles.
-Her composition Spell 166 for five flutes & organ (from Silver Pharaoh) is included in the Special Collection of the Lincoln Center Library for the Performing Arts, and her two original slide shows can be heard on YouTube: PamSklarComposer.
+Two of Pamela Sklar's originals- Spell 166 for five flutes & organ (from Silver Pharaoh) and Heritage (A Native American-Jazz Tribute ) each with a slide show, can be heard on YouTube: PamSklarComposer.